ADHOMEMKTG/profitfill-security-policies/sdlc.md

 ### 6.6 Deployment & Release
 1. Only artefacts produced by the signed CI pipeline may be deployed via AWS CDK pipelines.
+2. Possible promotion paths:
+   - test(test) -> devStaging(production) -> master(production) with manual approval for master
+   - test(test) -> master(production) with manual approval for master
-2. Promotion path: dev -> staging -> production with manual approval for production.
+   - dev -> staging -> production with manual approval for production. <-- This will be our ideal promotion path.
-3. Environments are segregated by labeling in AWS; production data never used in lower tiers.
+4. Environments are segregated by labeling in AWS; production data never used in lower tiers.

 ### 6.7 Maintenance & Support
 | Vulnerability severity | Remediation deadline  |